 Categories

 In 1898 there was a new President in the USA, William McKinley was more amenable to colonial adventures.
 A day before the Spanish American War was declared, Hawaiian President Dole signed the papers for annexation of Hawaii by the USA.
 Dole than became the first Governor of Hawaii as a US territory.
 The Dole Food Company was founded in Hawaii after it was a USA territory by a cousin.

 Well my drink is empty.
-Come again tomorrow when there will be another story that can be learned from stamp collecting.
+Come again soon when there will be another story that can be learned from stamp collecting.
+First published in 2021.

+Categories